freelancing-people/content/README.md

 ### Step by Step submission:
 1. Fork the repo you’ve joined.
 If you have a fork already, synchronize it with the original version (in case the original was updated with other people’s posts since you forked it)

-2. Create a new branch for every guest interview you are invited to write – this is very important.
+2. Create a new branch – this is very important.
 Make sure every new branch is based off of the master branch of your fork.
 A common error is branching when already on another branch, which will cause your pull requests to be turned into a single pull request if you commit that way.
 All draft pull requests submitted on the `master` branch will be rejected.

 3. There will be a folder matching your name under the Interviews folder.
 It will be your full name without the local characters.

-4. Inside that folder, there will be a draft present in MarkDown format (the file name doesn’t matter as long as it ends in .md) and related images (if you wish to include any in the post).
+4. Inside that folder, there will be a draft present in MarkDown format.
+This draft will contain all the questions that you are required to answer.

 6. Commit the changes you have made, then push them to your fork on GitHub.
 Notice that we are pushing the branch we created, not the master:
 ```sh